taddes/Algos-And-Data-Structs-JS/10.Searching Algorithms/searching_algorithms.md

 ### Binary Search
 * Rather than eliminating one element at a time, you eliminate *half* of the remaining elements at a time.
 Significantly faster than linear search
 * **Only works on sorted arrays**
+* **Divide and conquer** using a pivot point
+* Performance:
+    * Worst/Average Case: O(log n)
+    * Best Case: O(1)
+* Pick the middle element, check if the desired value is less or greater than what you're searching for.
+The continue splitting your array into sub arrays, finding the midpoint again and again until you find your value.